 The Certificate III in Electrotechnology Electrician is a prerequisite for several specialised courses in the Electrotechnology Industry that will help you to further your career.

-Students who complete the UEE30811 Certificate III in Electrotechnology Electrician can continue their studies by advancing to the UEE40611 Certificate IV in Electrotechnology – Systems Electrician or any other relevant Certificate IV level qualification.
+Students who complete the UEE30820 Certificate III in Electrotechnology Electrician can continue their studies by advancing to the UEE40620 Certificate IV in Electrotechnology – Systems Electrician or any other relevant Certificate IV level qualification.

-This course comprises all the required 20 Core competency units to a total of 920 points and elective unit streams, each totalling 140 points.
-Where each stream reflects different work outcomes.
+This course comprises all the required 27 Core competency units to a total of 920 points and 2 elective units, each totalling 140 points.

 This will involve a blend of online, classroom based, simulated and supervised workplace-based training to ensure full competency.

 Assessment is structured throughout the course.
 If students are unable to achieve competency, additional support is provided through mentoring and access to re-assessment as outlined in our policies and procedures.
-Assessment requires achievement across all tasks to demonstrate competence and includes:
+This qualification is delivered to apprentices students fulltime integrating the following blended modes of delivery: